Since one of the most common questions we receive from clients here at IBUSA is…

 Whole life insurance:

 Whole life insurance, also known as permanent life insurance, is a type of life insurance policy that provides coverage for the entirety of the policyholder’s life.
-In addition to providing a death benefit, whole life insurance also builds cash value over time, which can be borrowed against or withdrawn.
+In addition to providing a death benefit, whole life insurance builds cash value over time, which can be borrowed against or withdrawn.

 Whole life insurance is a good choice for those who want lifelong protection and the ability to build cash value.
 The premiums for whole life insurance are generally higher than those for term life insurance, but the policy remains in force as long as the premiums are paid.